 - If cooked in an oven, preheat to 375º.
 Line baking pan with the aluminum foil or parchment paper, and place the ribs on it.
 Cook for about 45min or until the meat is cooked.

-I serve it with lettuce, rice and napa cabbage kimchi with addition of Ssamjang (thick, spicy Korean paste used with grilled food wrapped in a lettuce or perilla-sesame leaf)
+- I serve it with lettuce, rice and napa cabbage kimchi with the addition of Ssamjang (thick, spicy Korean paste used with grilled food wrapped in a lettuce or perilla-sesame leaf)